-LinkedIn, The popular social platform for employers and job seekers around the world, has started rolling out a new user interface as of 2017, complete with both sleek brand new features and glaring omissions.
+LinkedIn, The popular social platform for employers and job seekers around the world, has started rolling out as LinkedIn User Interface in 2017, complete with both sleek brand new features and glaring omissions.

 And while it’s expected to only roll out fully by May 2017, a few LinkedIn users, especially the new ones have already been given a feel of the new site.
 For some, the downside already lies in the fact that once you are given access to the newly redesigned platform, there is no turning back to the old one.